Transportation in Hampton Roads: Light rail, bus rapid transit, maglev projects

-A light rail service known as The Tide was opened in Norfolk on August 19, 2011 and extends 7.4 miles from the Eastern Virginia Medical Center complex east through downtown Norfolk and adjacent to I-264 to Newtown Road.
+A light rail service known as The Tide opened in Norfolk on August 19, 2011 and extends 7.4 miles from the Eastern Virginia Medical School complex, east through downtown Norfolk and to the Newtown Road station adjacent Interstate 264.
 Operated by Hampton Roads Transit, it is the first major light rail service in the state.
 As of April 17, 2012, the daily ridership was estimated to be 4,900.

-The Virginia Beach Transit Extension Study is examining the best transit options for possibly extending The Tide or adding bus rapid transit from Newtown Road to the Virginia Beach Oceanfront.
+The Virginia Beach Transit Extension Study examined options for extending The Tide, or adding bus rapid transit, from its current Newtown Road terminus to the Virginia Beach Town Center and the Oceanfront.
+Work on the extension, however, was halted after the results of a 2016 ballot referendum.

-There has also been a light rail study in the Hampton - Newport News areas.
+Light rail has also been studied for Hampton and Newport News.

-There is a small very experimental Magnetic levitation project under development on campus at Old Dominion University in Norfolk.
-Using a new experimental technology, it was not yet operational as of 2011.
+Old Dominion University attempted to build an experimental Magnetic levitation system on its campus in Norfolk but it was never operational before its ultimate demolition.

 Intercity bus

-Intercity bus service is provided by Greyhound Lines and Carolina Trailways.
+Intercity bus service is provided by Flix/Greyhound and the Virginia Breeze, a state-supported service that connects with Richmond, Charlottesville, and the Shenandoah Valley.

 Passenger rail

-The area is served by passenger rail service provided by Amtrak, with stations in Williamsburg, Newport News, and Norfolk, and connecting bus service to Virginia Beach.
+The area is served by Amtrak passenger rail with two lines of the Amtrak Virginia service of the Northeast Regional.
+Trains on both lines connect Hampton Roads with Richmond, Washington, DC, and the rest of the Northeast Corridor.

+Amtrak currently provides three daily trains to Norfolk and two to Newport News.

+There are currently three stations in Hampton Roads with service: